gymitoso/mean-stack/README.md

 ```

 This will setup your Angular and Node.js application in port 4000.
 This application uses [Nginx](https://www.nginx.com/) to proxy requests in production.

+## Linting

+This app includes a static code analysis setup with [ESLint](https://eslint.org/).
+I recommend that you install the relevant IDE extensions for ESLint.
+Once you do, every time you press save, all your code will be formatted and reviewed for quality automatically.
+I also set up a git hook to automatically analyze your code before it is committed.

 ## Credits